Star Wars Knights of the Old Republic II: The Sith Lords: Plot

 While hiding on the Harbinger, a Republic cruiser, the Exile is sedated by an HK-50 assassin droid to be delivered to a crime syndicate called the Exchange, who have put out a bounty on live Jedi.
 The Exile is rescued by Kreia, with whom the Exile forms a Force Bond, and the droid T3-M4 on the Ebon Hawk, and the three flee the Harbinger as it is hijacked by a squad of Sith assassins.
 However, their ship is damaged during the escape by the Harbingers gunfire, and they eventually arrive at the Peragus Mining Facility.
 Teaming up with smuggler Atton Rand, the group escapes to the planet Telos IV.
-While hiding out on Telos, they encounter Atris, a surviving member of the Jedi Council who sentenced the protagonist to exile ten years prior.
+While hiding out on Telos, they encounter Atris, a surviving member of the Jedi Council who sentenced the protagonist to exile ten years prior and plans to rebuild the Jedi Order on her terms.
 After settling a dispute regarding the Exile's past sentence, Atris forms an uneasy alliance with them, instructing them to seek out other surviving Jedi in order to rally against the Sith.
 The Exile then travels to four worlds to find reclusive Jedi Masters and either beg for their aid or kill them in revenge for being exiled, depending on player choice.
 As the Exile continues their journey, they are joined by several individuals in their quest.

+Through the game, clues and characters imply the events of from the previous installment, where the Jedi Knight Revan turned to the dark side and waged war against the Republic, were actually part of a greater plan to unify and strengthen the Republic against a true menace.
+Revan discovered the Mandalorian Wars were staged all along by a hidden enemy, leading him to turn voluntarily to the dark side and conquer the Republic to ready it.
+These hidden enemies are hinted to be Sith hiding in the Unknown Regions of the galaxy building up their own Empire.
+(Note: According to Chris Avellone, a potential third game would have revealed these enemies to be descendants of the ancient Sith empire of Naga Sadow.)